- 1/2 cup butter, softened

 - 1/2 cup finely chopped walnuts, optional

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Preheat oven to 375°.
+Cream butter and granulated sugar until light and fluffy.
 Beat in egg and vanilla.
-Combine the flour, baking soda and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.
+In a separate bowl, whisk flour, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets.
-Bake at 375° for 10-12 minutes or until edges are lightly browned.
+Bake until edges are lightly browned, 10-12 minutes.
 Remove to wire racks to cool.

-- For the frosting, combine the butter, confectioners' sugar, milk and vanilla in a bowl; beat until smooth.
-Frost the cookies; sprinkle with chopped walnuts if desired.
-Yield: 3 dozen.
+- For frosting, combine butter, confectioners' sugar, milk and vanilla; beat until smooth.
+Spread over cookies; if desired, sprinkle with chopped walnuts.
+Yield: about 3 dozen.

 "As my 15 year old drummer son would say, "These cookies ROCK!"
 I made them, exactly as written.
 I tinted the frosting pink and added red edible glitter for Valentine's Day.
 I made a double batch and took them to work and to my son's rock band practice.
 They were INHALED!
 Thank you for the wonderful recipe!"

 "These are really delicious.
 The buttermilk makes them a nice moist cookie.
 I will definitely make them again!"